4

 Meals: B

 Leave the coast today and head to the Arnoate mountains.
+There are continuous ascents and descents, including a steep ascent to the Alto de Arno after passing the Valle de Olatz.
+It's Basque rural life in its purest form.
 Walk along paths and country lanes, passing through villages on this beautiful stage to the town of Markina-Xemein.
 Distance: 25km/15.5mi

 Meals: B

 Today’s walk is initially along a country lane and across a river, before the path climbs through woodland.
-A sharp descent leads to a river and the town of Gernika (Guernica), famously portrayed by Picasso, in the Biosphere Reserve of Urdaibai.
+After the town of Bolivar there is a steep ascent to the Monastery of Santa Maria de Zenarruza (Ziortza) and later, a sharp descent leads to a river and the town of Gernika (Guernica), famously portrayed by Picasso, in the Biosphere Reserve of Urdaibai.
 Distance: 26km/16.1mi

 Meals: B